 Data at the Ready

-Through NCEI, information from GOES-R can be accessed and downloaded for public and private uses.
+Through the NCEI, information from GOES-R can be accessed and downloaded for public and private uses.
 Observations are stored and available from NCEI as raw and enhanced data and images covering the Earth's atmospheric, oceanic, and terrestrial conditions.
 NCEI works with many user groups: private industry and businesses, local and international governments, academia, as well as the general public.

 Unlike other satellites, GOES-R will supply enhanced, user-friendly data for 34 meteorological, solar, and space weather measurements.
 The value-added information continues to develop through a working group process that combines government, academia, and private industry.
 The collaboration focuses on transforming instrument data into usable "products."
 For example, signal strength values from various wavelengths are processed into information about cloud characteristics, atmospheric properties, and surface characteristics, such as snow and wildfires.
 From space weather data, NCEI plans to generate products to show solar features in a thematic color-coded map categorized by type of solar phenomena—including flares, coronal holes, and quiet areas on the sun, among others.